zandax online course logo

 3. Dress comfortably

-We all know that body language plays a crucial role in the delivery of your presentation and how successful you will be.
-If you have an hour-long speech prepared, it's better if you don't stand in one spot.
-Your audience wants to see an engaging and dynamic presenter and in order to accomplish that, you need to be aware of all your non-verbal cues.
+We all know that body language plays a crucial role in the delivery of your presentation and how successful you'll be.
+If you have an hour-long speech prepared, don't just stand in one spot.
+Your audience wants to see an engaging (and maybe dynamic) presenter and in order to accomplish that, you need to be aware of all your non-verbal cues.

-If your clothes are too tight and restrictive, they will hamper movement and have a negative impact on your ability to deliver an excellent presentation.
-To avoid this problem, make sure your clothes are neither too tight nor too loose, as you may just end up fidgeting.
+If your clothes are too tight and restrictive, they will hamper your movement and have a negative impact on your ability to deliver an excellent presentation.
+To avoid this problem, make sure your clothes are neither too tight nor too loose, as you may end up fidgeting or moving awkwardly.
+As an example of a good option to choose would be something like Maceoo stretch pants.

-Since you will be on your feet most of the time, women should also avoid wearing high heels.
+Since you'll usually be on your feet most of the time, women should also avoid wearing high heels.
 Low-heeled dress shoes or wedges are a far better option.
+They'll make you feel better too!

 Another thing you should pay attention to is not to let your shirt sleeves or jacket cover your hands.
-Always check that your shirt isn't missing a button and that your clothes have no stains or loose threads.
-Make sure to wear solid colour, and well-polished shoes.
-Women should avoid shoes with embellishments like bows and buckles, and keep jewellery and make-up to a bare minimum.
+And always check that your shirt isn't missing a button and your clothes have no stains or loose threads.
+Make sure to wear solid color (avoid loud patterns!), and well-polished shoes.
+Women should avoid shoes with embellishments like bows and buckles, and keep jewelry and make-up to a bare minimum.

 5. Hair